Harnessing the power of research to learn and generate new insights, enabling the arts community to be strategic, focused and adaptive.

 Living Climate Impact developed by Emma Bugg (Dalhousie University).
 This framework provides indicators to measure arts impact in environmental sustainability and climate action.

-These frameworks were developed as part of Mass Culture’s Research in Residence initiative.
-Find out more about the initiative below.
+These frameworks were developed as part of Mass Culture’s Research in Residence: Arts’ Civic Impact initiative.
+Find out more about the research and testing of these frameworks below:

 The Canadian arts sector and university arts programs share a common challenge: how can we better understand, document, and communicate the impact of the arts on society?
 While data analytics and advanced computing offer new ways to measure the value of the arts, this focus on data has often overlooked the unique and fleeting nature of artistic activities that deeply connect with communities.